jkudlerflam/jkudlerflam.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a theoretical physicist interested in quantum information theoretic aspects of quantum many-body physics, field theory, and gravity.
-My research explores how quantum systems evolve and become chaotic, and how these ideas connect to the physics of black holes and the structure of spacetime.
+I am a theoretical physicist studying quantum many-body systems, quantum field theory, and quantum gravity.
+My work leverages tools from quantum information theory to explore two closely connected questions:

+1. What is the quantum structure of spacetime, particularly in the contexts of black holes and the early universe?
+2. How does thermal physics emerge from underlying quantum degrees of freedom and chaotic dynamics?

+The surprising connection between these seemingly disparate research areas has always captivated me and continues to inspire my work.
+I talk about this connection in more detail on [The Postdoc Path Podcast](https://open.spotify.com/episode/05Rix9sNXoEcO8PwDhadbg) and in greater depth in my [publications](https://scholar.google.co.jp/citations?hl=en&user=Nj124O8AAAAJ).
+If you're a student interested in theoretical physics, I’m always happy to chat—feel free to reach out to me at [jkudlerflam@ias.edu](mailto:jkudlerflam@ias.edu).

-I am currently a Marvin L. Goldberger Member at the Institute for Advanced Study in Princeton, NJ, and an affiliated postdoctoral fellow at the Princeton Center for Theoretical Science.
-I received my Ph.D. in Physics from the University of Chicago.
+Currently, I am a Marvin L. Goldberger Member at the Institute for Advanced Study in Princeton, NJ.
+Previously, I was a postdoctoral fellow affiliated with the Princeton Center for Theoretical Science.
+I received my Ph.D. in Physics from the University of Chicago, where I worked under the guidance of Shinsei Ryu.

-I also teach undergraduate courses through Princeton University's Prison Teaching Initiative.

-If you're a student interested in theoretical physics, I’m always happy to chat—feel free to reach out to me at jkudlerflam@ias.edu.
+Beyond research, I’m passionate about teaching and mentorship.
+Since 2023, I’ve been volunteering with Princeton University’s Prison Teaching Initiative, teaching undergraduate courses to incarcerated students across New Jersey.
+If you’re interested in getting involved, you can learn more [here](https://mcgraw.princeton.edu/community-college-engagement/prison-teaching-initiative)—or feel free to reach out if you'd like to hear about my experience.